ldn-softdev/jtc/User Guide.md

 }
 bash $
 ```
+there, values getting into the namespace `Val` will be different types in each pass: the first time it's a numeric value `3.14`,
+in the second pass it'll be a string `"irrational"`.
+Therefore, in the template, where `Val` is used with the label semantic,
+we have to ensure that the interpolation occurs of the stripped value (otherwise, if dressed notation was used - `{{Val}}: ...` then
+numerical value would be substituted w/o quotation marks resulting in the invalid label and thus failing the template).
+The `Key` token notation could have been spelled either way, e.g.: `"{Key}"` - would work both ways.

+#### Array interpolation example
-An array interpolation using a single brace notation `{..}` is handy when there's a need extending the array _during_
+An array interpolation using a single brace notation `{..}` is handy when there's a requirement to extend the array _during_
 interpolation.
 There's a special case though - template-extending of an empty array.
 Let's consider a following example:
 ```